JohnMinkjan/STK/README.md

 # STK
 SQL Toolkit

 This is a set of functions and procedure I collected over the years.
 Just some handy stuff everybody can use.
-Most of this stuff is adapted from things I found on the net
+Most of this stuff is adapted from things I found on the net.

 ## Functions